NAMI Partners With HOTSOUP.COM

 November 1, 2006

 NAMI will lead discussions on "Mental Illness and Society," as an original partner in the initative.
-Lance Armstrong, Jon Bon Jovi, Senator John McCain, Senator Barack Obama and former President Bill Clinton are among the other voices seeking to build a broad, non-partisan, community, using advanced technology on the Internet.
+Lance Armstrong, Jon Bon Jovi, Senator John McCain, Senator Barack Obama and former President Bill Clinton are among the other voices seeking to build a broad, non-partisan,

 "HOTSOUP will stir up and nourish ideas," said NAMI executive director Michael J. Fitzpatrick.
-"It is intended to find common ground through the involvement of both national and grassroots leaders in addressing hot issues that are important to the future."
+"It is intended to find

 With approximately 1,000 state and local affiliates, NAMI is the nation's largest grassroots organization dedicated to improving the lives of people living with serious mental illnesses, and those of their families.